ps396996/Effective-JAVA-Summary/README.md

 	//Warning: Compiler can not prove the type safe, but we can.
 	// This elements array will contain only E instances from push(E).
-	// This is sifficient to ensure type safety, but the runtime
+	// This is sufficient to ensure type safety, but the runtime
 	//type of the array won't be E[]; it will always be Object[]!
 	@SupressWarnings("unchecked")
 	public Stack(){